bdcht/amoco/README.rst

 Amoco depends on the following python packages:

-- grandalf_ used for building CFG
+- grandalf_ used for building CFG (and eventually rendering it)
 - crysp_    used by the generic intruction decoder (``arch/core.py``)
 - z3_       (not in current release)
 - pygments_ (not in current release)